Ginebra’s decision to tweak its starting unit for Game 3 of the PBA Season 49 Governors’ Cup on Friday night proved effective, thanks to LA Tenorio.

 So, to see their adjustment work made Tenorio all the more satisfied, most especially because it helped the Barangay avoid falling into a 0-3 hole.

-He collected four steals, which made him only the seventh player in PBA history with at least 900 in a career, per league stats chief Fidel Mangonon III.
+He also had four steals, which made him only the seventh player in PBA history with at least 900 in a career, per league stats chief Fidel Mangonon III.

-Thanks to him, Ginebra heaved a sigh of relief after chalking up its first win of the series.
-Yet Tenorio refuses to do so, as he’s wary of the fightback that the Tropa will unleash in Game 4 on Sunday, still at the Big Dome.
+Thanks to him, Ginebra heaved a sigh of relief after chalking up its first win of the best-of-7 affair.
+Tenorio does otherwise, though, as he’s wary of the fightback that the Tropa will unleash in Game 4 on Sunday, still at the Big Dome.

 His concern stemmed from what he saw late in the game when Rondae Hollis-Jefferson tried to will the defending champions even though the game was all but settled, for the ‘Gineral’ views as much as a warning of sorts.